jsteyn/carpentries.org/_posts/2024/05/2024-05-28-cchd2024-updates-from-the-organising-committee.md

 * The deadline for submitting your abstract for the Inclusivity Ticket is July 12
 * Notification of acceptance will be sent to winners no later than July 26
 * Event registration will open on June 17
-* A definitive program will be released on the 17th of June
+* A definitive programme will be released on the 17th of June
 * CarpentryConnect and BioNT community event takes place 12 - 14 November
 * For updates, announcements, and information about the event, please visit [the event website](https://biont-training.eu/event-details/CarpentryConnect2024).
 * If you need any support completing the form or have any questions, please contact us at [programme-biont@embl.de](programme-biont@embl.de).